 Okay, and my favorite part is that the wall of paints isn’t actually a wall…

 It’s a door!
 The shelf wall is actually on a pair of casters, and hinged to the wall with long piano hinges.
-So it can swing to the side and reveal a flip-out ironing board and cutting mats.
+So it can swing to the side and reveal a flip-out ironing board and cutting mats for a Cricut machine.

 I’ve seen something like this contraption for storing and displaying posters in a poster store.
 But Beckie’s is way more robust, and she made it herself!
 She even has a tutorial on how to do it, if you head on over to her site.

 One problem could be that the arrays of buckets containing tools and take up space on the work surface.
 I know that once I start storing things on my table, the mess beings to sprawl and takes over.

 However, this craft island is so large that there is still plenty of space, enough for multiple people working on their own crafts!
 And with all the storage underneath the tabletop, it should be easy to keep containers for anything left on the table.

 5. Your office can also be your craft room